Wilson's disease is a rare genetic disorder caused by a mutation in the ATP7B gene, affecting the

 Symptoms

 The symptoms of Wilson's disease can vary widely among individuals.
-Some common signs
+Some common

 and symptoms include: